What went so badly wrong at Facebook

 In 2018, it was rocked by the Cambridge Analytica fiasco, which involved the selling of tens of millions of Facebook users' personal data to political data firm Cambridge Analytica, without their consent, with the information later used to influence voter behaviour during the 2016 US election (although the breach was not known at the time).

-Facebook was ultimately slapped with a $5 billion fine as a result of the largest data scandal in its history.
+Facebook was ultimately slapped with a US$5 billion fine as a result of the largest data scandal in its history.

 In 2018, it emerged the platform had also been used by anti-Rohingya accounts to incite genocide against the Muslim Rohingya community in Myanmar.

-The platform was also accused of spreading mass misinformation in the lead-up to the 2016 US election, and in 2017 it was revealed that hundreds of likely Russian fake Facebook accounts spent around $125,000 on ads during the election campaign.
+The platform was also accused of spreading mass misinformation in the lead-up to the 2016 US election, and in 2017 it was revealed that hundreds of likely Russian fake Facebook accounts spent around US$125,000 on ads during the election campaign.

 In 2016, it also landed in hot water after censoring a number of images and videos including a famous Vietnam War picture and clips of the Dakota Access Pipeline protests, and in 2014, Facebook faced yet another major backlash after it was revealed it had secretly carried out psychological tests on almost 700,000 unwitting users back in 2012.